The 2022-23 UEFA Quarter-Final is upon us. Watch it on Paramount+!

 Has a Ligue 1 team ever won the UEFA Champions League?

 Yes, a Ligue 1 team has won the UEFA Champions League.
 Olympique de Marseille claimed the trophy in 1992-93.
 After securing nine points from six group stage matches, Marseille advanced to the final.
 There, the provincial club eased past AC Milan, 1-0, at Olympiastadion in Munich, Germany.
-French teams to make but fall in the final include Reims (1955-56 and 1958-59), Saint-Etienne (1975-76), and Paris Saint-Germain (2019-20).
+French teams to make the final but fall in the final include Reims (1955-56 and 1958-59), Saint-Etienne (1975-76), and Paris Saint-Germain (2019-20).
 Also, Marseille lost the final in 1990-91.

 Does Ligue 1 have playoffs?